denten-books/plain-text/main.md

 language [@wellek_theory_1949, 22]."
-Similarly, Raymond Williams defines it to mean "mainly poems and plays and novels," as opposed to other kinds of "serious" writing that are "general," "discursive," or "the sub-literary [@williams_keywords_1976, 152-153]."[^ln2-engell] Sharing the bias in favor of aesthetic reading with my colleagues, I would rather spend my free time reading Kincaid or Coetzee than poring over arcane printer and telegraph manuals.
+Similarly, Raymond Williams defines it to mean "mainly poems and plays and novels," as opposed to other kinds of "serious" writing that are "general," "discursive," or "the sub-literary [@williams_keywords_1976, 152-153]."[^ln2-engell] Sharing a bias in favor of aesthetic reading with my colleagues, I would rather spend my free time reading Kincaid or Coetzee than poring over arcane printer and telegraph manuals.
-Implicit in that bias is an idea--professed by Immanuel Kant, Friedrich Schiller, and, more recently, Tzvetan Todorov and Elaine Scarry--the belief in the connection between beauty and justice, beauty and the good, beauty and the upright moral life.
-I wish to avoid disturbing the foundations of that intellectual edifice, and only want to point out that, for some, beauty can also reside outside of artful discourse, and that others find beauty in the strangest of places, and that texts--their movement within and across cultures--present many problems not exhausted by the ethic or the aesthetic realms.
-Reading fiction (of a kind) for pleasure (of a kind) may indeed be a vanishing pastime, but that is not to say that our society has gotten interested in literature of all kinds.
+Implicit in that bias is an idea---professed by Immanuel Kant, Friedrich Schiller, and, more recently, Tzvetan Todorov and Elaine Scarry---the belief in the connection between beauty and justice, beauty and the good, beauty and the upright moral life.
+I wish to avoid disturbing the foundations of that intellectual edifice, and only want to point out that, for some, beauty can also reside outside of artful discourse, and that others find beauty in the strangest of places, and that texts---their movement within and across cultures---present many problems not exhausted by the ethic or the aesthetic realms.
+Reading fiction (of a kind) for pleasure (of a kind) may indeed be a vanishing pastime, but that is not to say that our society has gotten less interested in literature of all kinds.
 On the contrary, whole new disciplines have sprung up to deal with textual saturation: natural language processing, narrative generation, automatic translation and summarization, computational